MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 - we can make use of this the cache controller will bring in blocks of memory containing words located physically near a recently requested word.
 Ths isi why it grabs a block.
 - Then later we walk by those people they might talk about computer architecture but now we will hear other words for a little while.

-The msot likely word they will say about TG is tiger words - `temporal locality` saying the same word as the topic
+The msot likely word they will say about TW is tiger woods - `temporal locality` saying the same word as the topic

 - ex we might use the same data over and over which calls it many times
-- then we might keep it int he register so we dont get it replaced in the near future.
+- then we might keep it in the register so we dont get it replaced in the near future.

 - In computer programming, progams tend to run in linear order.
 If the CPU, for example, requested word 6000, it is likely that soon words around 6000 will be requested.
 This is called the `principal of spatcial locality`.
-Because of the principle of spatial locality, negihtboring words are fetched into the cache whenever memory words are, because cache serves words faster to the CPU.
+Because of the principle of spatial locality, negihboring words are fetched into the cache whenever memory words are, because cache serves words faster to the CPU.
 Analogy: If you hear people talking about Tiger Woods, you can guess words they will probably say inteh near future (2 minutes?): golf, cheater, titles, sports, nike.
-Another anaology: If you see someone at the store with taco shells int heir basket, you can guess other items that will be in there too: beef, cilantro, cheese, sour cream.
+Another anaology: If you see someone at the store with taco shells in their basket, you can guess other items that will be in there too: beef, cilantro, cheese, sour cream.

 There is also a `principle of temporal locality`, which means the same word being requested now, will likely be re-requested again soon.
 Because of the principle of temporal locality, the cache tries to keep recent words there (don't let them get evicted).
-Analogy: you hear someone in teh hallway talkinga bout Tiger Woods.
+Analogy: you hear someone in the hallway talking about Tiger Woods.
 You can guess some words they'll say (probably) in the near future: Tiger Woods.

 - CPU doesn't know the main memory exists.

+## Question
+??
+BUT didn't we show in the other diagram of the CPU that the output register can lead to RAM? ?

 - with no cache to boot up windows it will take how much longer?
 It took about 2 hours.
-It didn't ahv ea problem doing it as long as you are patient.
+It didn't havea problem doing it as long as you are patient.
 You dont need cache but then you will need a lot of patience.

-`translation` takes the whoel thing at once then runs it then you dont need the other program.
+`translation` takes the whole thing at once then runs it then you dont need the other program.

 DEFINITION: `Interpreter`

 Any software program (aka virutal machine) that FDE (fetch, decodes, and executes) the instructions of another program.
 The output of this is another program that is simpler to run.
-But, this process takes time. this i cheaper than having hardware run the original (more complex, higher-level) program and it is cheaper than having hardware do the conversion (interpretation)
+But, this process takes time. this is cheaper than having hardware run the original (more complex, higher-level) program and it is cheaper than having hardware do the conversion (interpretation)

 ## Pipelines